 When the enhancements are too thick, not only does this cause more stress on the natural nail but it makes the enhancement more prone to service breakdown such as lifting.
 Learn more about dealing with lifting and service breakdown here.

 As a comfort blanket, many techs apply too much product across the whole surface of the enhancement and rely on filing to remove this.
 It is a waste of time and product to apply excess product only to remove it straight away, any waste of time and products is also a waste of money.
 Refine your filing routine here.

 The one part on the whole enhancement that should be the highest is the apex.
 If this can’t be seen over the bulk of product on the rest of the nail or somewhere else is higher, then there is too much product on these areas.
 To understand apex placement click here.

 The thickness should also be evenly distributed throughout the enhancement, which can be mastered by controlling the filing technique.
 To be sure, I recommend using a Thickness Measuring Tool, especially if the nails are being judged in a comp.

 A salon wearable nail should be the thickness of credit card at the free edge (approximately .03 inches).
-Competition nails should be thickness of a business card at the free edge (approximately .01 to .03 inches).
+Competition nails should be the thickness of a business card at the free edge (approximately .01 to .03 inches).

 With proper structure, combining all the elements of correct form or tip fit, apex; side walls, lower and upper arch and c-curve can be easily achieved.
 Without this, additional product will need to be added and more stress added to the nail.